-For semi-volatile organics analyses, surrogates will be added to the raw sample to assess extraction efficiency.
+For SVOC analyses, surrogates will be added to the raw sample to assess extraction efficiency.
 Internal standards will be added to all sample extracts and instrument calibration standard immediately before analysis for quantitation via internal standardization techniques.

-Method specific quality control (QC) limits are provided in the attached laboratory method SOPs.
+Method specific QC limits are provided in the attached laboratory method SOPs.
 Surrogate compound/internal standard recoveries that do not fall within accepted QC limits for the analytical methodology performed will have the analytical results flagged with data qualifiers as appropriate by the laboratory and will not be noted in the laboratory report Case Narrative.